choria-io/website/landing/content/post/first.md

 icon = "power-cord"
 +++

-Choria makes installing The Marionette Collective easy and secure for users of Puppet 4.
+Choria makes installing The Marionette Collective easy and secure for users of modern Puppet.

 You could be up and running in under 30 minutes, Puppet compatible defaults means there is very little to configure.